Scorhenao/mealMap/kickoff/README.md

   - One team member joined late and missed the initial discussions but was present for the project overview.
   - The entire team expressed comfort with the project scope, with no requests to remove features due to difficulty.

----

-**Action Items:**
-1. Ensure all documentation is up-to-date in the repository.
-2. Begin setting up the project environment as per the technologies chosen.
-3. Start implementing the GitFlow structure in the repository.

-**Next Steps:**
-- Follow the weekly plan outlined for the project, with the first week's focus on preparation and setup.

----

-This report summarizes the key points discussed during the kickoff meeting, ensuring all team members are aligned on the project’s direction.
-Regular daily updates (dailies) will follow this kickoff to track progress.